 — Steve Jobs

-Laura’s evolving artworks are visual analogues to music that comprise data, fiber optics, programmable LEDs, gesso, and precious metals.
+Laura’s evolving artworks are visual analogues to music that comprise sensed data, fiber optics, programmable LEDs, gesso, and precious metals.
 They require active participation from the viewer whose movement and sound transform the rhythmic patterns and evoke transcendent experiences.

 Laura combines interdisciplinary art and engineering practice as a lens to examine the personal, cultural and spiritual.